andreale28/StreamingAnalytics/README.md

 ## Overview

 This project is an effort to mimic a streaming analytics pipeline.
-In general, this pipeline will stream data from * *OLTP** database to **OLAP** database, which has the following components:
+In general, this pipeline will stream data from **OLTP** database to **OLAP** database, which has the following details:

 1. **OLTP**: **Postgresql** will serve as a producer.
 A **replication** mechanism can be implemented to ensure the high availability - if the primary server fails, one of the stand-bys can take over.
 There are two kinds of replication in